PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-08 07:18:31
+Last updated: 2024-04-08 07:19:05
-Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar